 Like the sound of inevitability, it grew louder as it approached closer.
 And eventually, it reached us.
 Thankfully, we were almost at the field center by then, so I managed to drop off my camera gear and then went out into the rain and let it soak me completely.
 It was such a relief after hours of steadily increasing heat and humidity.

 Walking the trails at night

 In the evening, went on a walk up the same trail we took on our first morning.
 Walking a muddy trail at night was a fun exercise.
 We saw a couple of green lizards sleeping on wet leaves, an impressively large gecko, a Mouse deer and then an adorable and very uncommon Pen-tailed tree shrew.
 We all had good views of the animal, but none of us managed to photograph it.

 We continued our search on the night drive, but as it sometimes happens, the forest was exceptionally quiet tonight.
 In the two hours that we spend on the road, we only managed to spot a single Wood owl.
-Not willing to give up we ventured outside of the gate along the access road.
+Not willing to give up we ventured outside of the gate along the access road to look for the elephants.

 Minutes later we were blinded by the powerful spotlights mounted on the roof of a mud-encrusted 4WD truck flying past us without slowing down.
 There were no number plates on the truck.
 “Poachers!”
 Mike cursed in outrage and disgust.
 Immediately, we turned around and chased after them back towards the field center gate.